timeester3648/MultiEngine-UTL/docs/module_profiler.md

 |   209.8% |                2.45 |              407.38 |    0.2% |      0.30 | `Theoretical best __rdtsc() profiler`
 |   233.8% |                2.20 |              453.91 |    1.4% |      0.26 | `Runtime without profiling`

+// light workload is difficult to time and sensitive to overhead, here profiled code is ~2x slower then
+// the non-profiled workload, measurement is going to be inaccurate and affect other segments of the code

 ====== USING x86 INTRINSICS ======

 | relative |               ms/op |                op/s |    err% |     total | benchmark